Windows PowerShell has been around for 13 years now. Windows 10 comes with Windows PowerShell 5.0 included.

 Most Windows users are aware of the Command Prompt which has been around for nearly as long as Windows itself.
 The Command Prompt is where you can enter commands into the command line.
 Windows is compatible with over 280 commands that can be executed.
 Sometimes you may wish to use the Command Prompt as a substitute for navigating around the operating system—much like a Linux user—and other times you will need to enter commands to get jobs done because there is no other way.

 PowerShell commands are called cmdlets.
 You can open PowerShell and run the “Get-Command -Type Cmdlet” command to find out what they all are.
-You can use the PowerShell for many different things, some of the larger jobs including the uninstalling of Windows applications, to delete a partition from Windows, to find and print a list of running processes, reinstalling the default Windows 10 applications, finding the computers Mac address and many more.
+You can use PowerShell for many different things.
+Some of the larger jobs include the uninstalling of Windows applications, to delete a partition from Windows, to find and print a list of running processes, reinstalling the default Windows 10 applications, and finding the computer’s Mac address.

 See Also: Microsoft PowerShell — Microsoft.com